Hiring a Handyman

 Do you want it to look just right?

 Do you want the work done really quickly?

-These are some of the factors that tend to determine the cost and speed
+There are a lot of factors that deterimine the cost and speed of a

 Though I am usually happy to consult with people over the phone,

 please realize that on-site consultation for smaller jobs, such as

 window repair, flooring, etc... costs me time and travel

 money.
 I will be happy to consult on site, but may

 The same, to some extent goes for 'bids'.
 If five people are

 $12,000 job, and each spending $30 in time to make those bids,